SamMed05/c-cpp-notes/docs/c/file-IO.md

 - **`ftell()`**: Returns the current value of the file position indicator.
     ```c
     long ftell(FILE *stream);
-    // Returns current position in bytes from the beginning, or -1L on error.
     ```

+    This function returns the current position in bytes from the beginning of the file, or -1L on error.
+For files opened in binary mode, this is the exact byte offset from the start.
+For files opened in text mode, the value might not be a simple byte count due to potential newline translations or other system-specific encodings.
+However, the value returned by `ftell()` in text mode can still be reliably used with `fseek()` to return to that position.

 - **`rewind()`**: Sets the file position indicator to the beginning of the file.
     ```c